//Jesse is not accepting new clients//

 I always knew what I wanted out of a job, but didn’t know what the job would be.
 A career where I could exercise creativity in some form, work closely with different types of people, and do something different every day.
 These ideas, and my passion for design and fashion, lead me to attend a Fashion Arts program.
 However I quickly realized hairstyling would be a better fit!
 From there, I attended the Aveda Institute and Academy, and proceeded to work at one of Aveda Canada’s leading salons.
 After about 5 years, it was time for a change.
 I needed something different, something more personal.
 That desire brought me to Lebel & Crowe, and it’s a perfect fit.

-I was the imaginative one amongst my peers — always seeing things just a little differently.
+I was the imaginative one among my peers — always seeing things just a little differently.
 I pursued art through all my schooling, finishing university with a Bachelor’s in Fine Arts with Honours, and a minor in Psychology.
 I moved from Windsor (or as I like to call it: South Detroit) to Toronto, and after a few years working full time at a photography company and displaying art in shows, Hairstyling drew my attention.
 I inquired about apprenticing at a flourishing salon, and after a few months folding towels and washing hair, I was in love.
 Enrolling in hair school was such a fulfilling decision, almost as much as joining Lebel & Crowe!
-I do both cuts & colour, with a serious love for curly/wavy hair and personalized balayage.
+I do both cuts & colour, with a serious love for curly/wavy hair and personalized baylayage.